Below are questions that are frequently asked to NINDS Small Business Program staff.

 Will my project be assigned to NINDS?

 Applicants may request specific assignment to an NIH Institute or Center using the PHS Assignment form.
-Ultimately, mission alignment governs assignment, and the Division of Receipt and Referral will assign the application to the most applicable IC participating in the FOA to which you apply.
+Ultimately, mission alignment governs assignment, and the Division of Receipt and Referral will assign the application to the most applicable IC participating in the NOFO to which you apply.

 My product is a platform technology or meant for more than just neurological indications—is my project too broad for NINDS?